(707) 200-8350 We’re Available Now!

 Red Flags: A plumber who cannot provide a license or proof of insurance is a serious red flag.
 Unlicensed work can leave you liable for damages, and unprotected workers increase your risk in case of accidents.

 What a Good Plumber Does: A reputable plumber willingly provides a license number and insurance information.
-In California, you can verify the license through the Contractors State License Board (CSLB), confirming it’s active, valid, and appropriately classified for plumbing work.
-Licensed and insured plumbers demonstrate a commitment to professional standards and your safety.
+In California, you can verify the license through the Contractors State License Board (CSLB).

 3. Poor Communication